dtekcth/data101/src/beginner/editor/extensions.md

 features like *syntax highlighting*.
 A syntax highlighter mainly change the color of different elements in code to make it more readable.

-Installing this plugin also installs the next most popular one, `Pylance`.
-This is a so called *language server*.
+Installing this plugin also installs the next most popular one, "Pylance".
+This is a so called _language server_.
 Language servers offer assistance when programming.
 They help you write functions of different types, help you navigate your code, and can help you understand what certain things in code mean.

 > **However be very careful when using language servers**.
 >
 > To learn to code you *need* to understand what that code does.
+Sometimes a
-> Sometimes a language server will recommend you to do something that you do not
+> language server will recommend you to do something that you do not understand.
-> understand.
-Sometimes it will tell you there are errors where there are none.
+> Sometimes it will tell you there are errors where there are none.
+Sometimes
-> Sometimes they will make code harder to understand in an attempt to make it
+> they will make code harder to understand in an attempt to make it better.
+For
-> better.
-For these reasons we suggest **avoiding** language server extensions for a
+> these reasons we suggest **avoiding** language server extensions for a start
-> start until you're a bit more comfortable with a language, a sentiment you
+> until you're a bit more comfortable with a language, a sentiment you might
-> might hear echoed by professors and other students.
+> hear echoed by professors and other students.

 These syntax highlighting and language server extensions exist for nearly every programming language you can think of and can be very useful.
 If you want to